richgel999/FastAC/README.md

-# FastAC - Amir Said's Arithmetic and Huffman coding library, example code, and documentation
+# FastAC - Amir Said's Arithmetic library, example code, and documentation

 This repo is a clone of Amir Said's FastAC library.
 I studied this library while creating the arithmetic coding routines in the LZHAM codec.
 It's a very educational, high quality library.
 Unfortunately, it virtually disappeared on the web years ago so I'm putting a copy on github here.